roderickhsiao/react-in-viewport/README.md

 Dependencies: [Intersection Observer Polyfills](https://www.npmjs.com/package/intersection-observer)

+## Version
+Stable: 0.0.37
+Work in progress: 1.0.0 alpha (use at your own risk), will publish stable version once finished

 ## Why

 A common use case is to load image when component is in viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).